 August was such a strange but lovely month.
 I took time to enjoy being a newlywed, and then I started getting ready to go back to work, despite there being a heck of a lot procrastination involved in that as well.
 I’m very good at procrastinating.
 I did, however, end up doing a fair bit of reading, and some particularly good reading.
 It was an excellent month all told.

-**Disclaimer: I received a free advanced reader copy of Smash It by Francina Simone from the publisher through NetGalley in exchange for an honest review.
-Thank you to them for this opportunity.
+**Disclaimer: I received a free advanced readers copy of The Summer We Forgot by Caroline George through NetGalley in exchange for an honest review.
+Thank you to NetGalley and the publishers for this opportunity.

 The Summer We Forgot by Caroline George is a young adult mystery thriller.
 It features a group of teens who worked at a summer camp a couple of years before the events of the book, but mysteriously they can remember no details about the summer.
 They reunite after the discovery of their science teacher’s body to try and figure out what happened that summer.
 The book was published on March 8th, 2022.
 I rated it 4 stars on Goodreads.

 I had a pretty good February.
 There were some moments were I was really struggling, but I would say that on the whole I had a good reading month.
 I loved most of what I read, and I picked up some books that I was pretty excited about.
 I ended up reading 25 books, which is pretty good all things considered.

 In previous years I have been creating a list of books to read based on my age, but I have not always been good about actually reading those books.
 However, this year I have decided to not do that and instead I’m going to try to read 23 specific books since it is 2023.
 I’m hoping that this is a more manageable number for me, but I guess we’ll see.
 I’m going to list the books down below.
 Let me know if you have read any of them, and which ones I should prioritize.